-Exhibition: The aim of this unit is to enable you to demonstrate your understanding of current developments in media pedagogy, your ability to research and implement solutions to current problems, and in particular your ability to identify, research and provide solutions to significant future challenges.
-You will communicate this through an exhibition presented to a selected audience of peers and other stake holders.
-The exhibition will enable you to demonstrate and reflect upon the significant learning journey you have undertaken.
-Some recent topics explored through during this unit include: putting theory into practice in a virtual learning environment, creative and media education and exhibition: immersive and participatory learning.
+Exhibition: The aim of this unit is to enable students to demonstrate their understanding of current developments in creative and media pedagogy, their ability to research and implement solutions to current problems, and in particular their ability to identify, research and provide solutions to significant future challenges.

 The dates for these units are as follows:

 Friday 15th - Saturday 16th September 2017: UNIT1 'Creative Media Contexts' Residential

 Friday 12th - Saturday 13th January 2018: UNIT2 'Creative Media Practices' Residential

 Friday 4th - Saturday 5th May 2018: UNIT3 'Creative Media Pedagogies' Residential